4z0t/FAF-UI-Mods/README.md

 #### ReUI.UI.Controls

 Provides with primitive classes that inherit Layoutable class.
-These are Group, Text, Bitmap and CheckBox (no idea why this one is here :D).
+These are Group, Text, Bitmap and CheckBox.

 #### ReUI.UI.Views